 What is a good GMAT score?

-Here we present the average test scores and test score range for the top US and European programs.
-We will also share a snapshot of the internal dialog among our consultant team about MBA applicants and test score scenarios.
-Both dimensions should help you to address the topic of: What is a good GMAT score.
+For a few years now, media reports have covered the rise in GMAT scores for reasons explored by our friends at FindMBA.
+Here, we present the latest average test scores and test score range for the top US and European programs.
+We’ll also share a snapshot of the internal dialog among our consultant team about MBA applicants and test score scenarios.
+Both of these should clarify the eternal burning question: What is a good GMAT score?

 GMAT Scores by Program